-In commercial settings, performance is more important than style.
-Commercial floors need to be strong, stable, and stain resistant, largely to combat heavy foot traffic and an increased potential for spills and stains.
-Carpet isn’t always the best option for commercial settings, but there are certain commercial carpets available that are built with performance and durability in mind.
+In commercial settings, functionality and performance is more important than style.
+Commercial floors need to be strong, stable and stain resistant to be able to combat heavy foot traffic and an increased potential for spills and stains.
+Carpet may not always be the best option for commercial settings, but there are certain commercial carpets available that are built with performance and durability in mind.